What Is Bonus Abuse?

 - Arbitrage: placing bets simultaneously to increase the winning odds on betting platforms.
 Often referred to as an “arb” and performed by “arbers”.

 The entire process begins at signup.
 One person (or a group of fraudsters) will create as many new accounts as possible, known as “gnoming”.

 They use fake names, disposable emails, and sometimes fake or stolen credit card details.
 Once they’re in the system with multiple accounts, they can begin their attacks.

 These are just a few of the known examples.
 Based on all the types of bonuses listed above, and despite iGaming operators’ best attempts to impede them, there’s no shortage of options for resourceful fraudsters.

 Why Fraudsters Target Gambling Operators?

-Historically, promo abuse was an easy target because gambling operators offered large bonuses with low betting requirements.
+Historically, promo abuse was an easy target for gambling fraud because gambling operators offered large bonuses with low betting requirements.
 This undeniably opened the floodgates for fraudsters.